kiboschool/wad-flask-guess-my-number/README.md

 ## Features

-- index page should tell the user about the game, and have a link to start the game
+- index page should tell the user about the game, and have a link to start the game, at the url `/game`
-- When they click to start the game, the user should be shown a page with
+- When they click to start the game, the user should be shown a page with numbers to guess.
+Each number should link to the 'guess page' for that number, like `/guess/31` for 31.
-- numbers to guess
 - When they click a number, the app should tell them if the number was correct, too high, or too low, and show a link back to guess again